-- Baltimore averaged 985 pedestrian crashes in that time.
+- Baltimore averaged 1,066 total crashes in that time.

-Because many people in the city walk to their destinations year around, there is a relatively even number of crashes per month, showing that motorist negligence can occur at any moment.
+Because many people in the city walk to their destinations year around, there is a relatively even number of crashes per month, with the lowest of 2019 occurring in July at 213 and the highest in December at 305.
+This shows that motorist negligence can occur at any moment.

-A large percentage of the abovementioned pedestrian collisions could have been prevented if the parties responsible refrained from acting negligently while on the road.
+A large percentage of accidents could have been prevented if the parties responsible refrained from acting negligently while on the road.
 The main cause of most pedestrian vs. motor vehicle accidents is negligence from drivers.
-Pedestrians can also act negligently, of course.
+Those walking can also act negligently, of course.
 It’s a simple fact that when someone fails to follow basic safety and traffic laws, behaves recklessly, or makes a mistake when operating a motorized vehicle or when traveling where vehicles frequently travel at high speeds, lives are placed at risk.

-The main forms of negligence that lead to pedestrian accidents include:
+The main forms of negligence that lead to pedestrian collisions include: